boryanagoncharenko/CssCoco/test.md

   border-top: 1px;
 }
 ```
-**Actions**:  Find rulesets that contain any of the properties on the list [border-top, border-right, border-bottom, border-left, border-color, border-style]
+**Actions**:  Find rulesets that contain any of the properties in the list [border-top, border-right, border-bottom, border-left, border-color, border-style].

   ---
 **Description**: Use the shorthand font property